yugp2005/signalbroker-server/README.md

 ## Real deal

-In order to access real can the following hardware can be used.
+In order to access real CAN the following hardware can be used.

 Suggested hardware
 - Raspberry PI.